 Hydrangeas prefer a sunny or semi-shaded position in a cool garden area with shelter from cold, drying winds.
 For this reason, they are especially useful for brightening up shaded borders and make a lovely feature in the dappled shade of woodland gardens.
 Try to avoid hot, sunny areas and east-facing spots where cold winds can damage the spring growth.

 Grow Hydrangea plants in any rich fertile, moist soil.
-It's a good idea to work in some well rotted manure or compost prior to planting Hydrangeas, and they will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for them for the coming growing season.
+It's a good idea to work in some well-rotted manure or compost before planting Hydrangeas.
+They will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for the coming growing season.
 On light soils, it is a good idea to feed Hydrangeas with an ericaceous fertilizer.

-Shrubby Hydrangeas such as Hydrangea macrophylla cultivars, Hydrangea paniculata and Hydrangea arborescens can all be treated in a similar way.
-Flowering on the previous year's wood, they generally need little maintenance, but pruning will certainly help to produce a better display.
+Shrubby Hydrangeas such as Hydrangea macrophylla cultivars, Hydrangea paniculata, and Hydrangea arborescens can all be treated similarly.
+Flowering on the previous year's wood generally needs little maintenance, but pruning will certainly help to produce a better display.

 Climbing Hydrangeas will require a little training in the early years to encourage their stems to cling to walls and fences.
-Tie them in to their supports until they are firmly attached – this may take several seasons.
-Prune climbing Hydrangeas immediately after flowering by removing the faded flower heads and shortening the stems to fit the available space.
+Tie them into their supports until they are firmly attached – this may take several seasons.
+Prune climbs Hydrangeas immediately after flowering by removing the faded flower heads and shortening the stems to fit the available space.